raspberrypilearning/slug/en/step_5.md

   slug.remove(first)
 ```

 + Run the program and look at what happens to the slug.
+Can you explain why you're seeing what you're seeing?

-+ Fix the code so that when the slug reaches the right-hand wall, instead of the code crashing, the slug 'moves through' the wall and reappears at the same y coordinate but on the opposite side of the screen.
++ Fix the code so that, when the slug reaches the right-hand wall, she 'moves through' the wall and reappears at the same y coordinate but on the opposite side of the screen.

 ![Wrap the slug](images/wrap-slug.gif)